ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 ### 🧩 Extensions

-An extension is a precompiled DEX file that is merged into the patched app before a patch is executed.
+An extension is a precompiled DEX file merged into the patched app before a patch is executed.
 While patches are compile-time constructs, extensions are runtime constructs that extend the patched app with additional classes.